 So much more!

-This is a whistle-stop tour of the Africa Museum, hopefully to inspire you to visit it yourself.
+This is a whistle-stop tour of the Africa Museum in Tervuren, hopefully to inspire you to visit it yourself.
 There is much more on display, including a lot of ancient and contemporary art that I have not covered here at all.
 Also worthwhile pointing out is that the Africa Museum regards its role in society as important and wishes to make a substantial contribution to creating an inclusive, fair, and sustainable world, founded on solidarity.
 It seeks to do this through its collections, its scientific research and its varied activities.

 Opening times and prices